Understanding Kingsoft Cloud Holdings's Unusual Options Activity | Benzinga

 Understanding Kingsoft Cloud Holdings's Unusual Options Activity

 On Friday, shares of Kingsoft Cloud Holdings (NASDAQ:KC) saw unusual options activity.
-After the option alert, the stock price moved up to $29.18.
+After the option alert, the stock price moved down to $27.66.

 - Sentiment: BEARISH